Kalbarri WA – Rugged Gorges and Spectacular Coastlines

 Kalbarri is on the south bank of the Murchison River where it runs out to the ocean and is quite protected.
 Yes it was blowing a gale, however the site at the Murchison River Caravan Park was really protected and shady.
 Even better, we were less than 100m from the river’s edge which is more like a bay – warm water and sandy beach.

 And there were palm trees!!
-We felt like we’d found paradise after the windy, exposed scrubby country between Perth and Geraldton.
+We felt like we’d found paradise after the windy, exposed scrubby country on the Brand Highway between Perth and Geraldton.

 What To See Around Kalbarri